 G.Skill has the best chips in the market - and has rolled out 13 new speed records under Computex 2018

-Taiwanese memoir maker G.Skill has already become a synonym for extreme and unexpected rushes, and the company didn't really plan to embarrass the status at the big Computex show on the home turf either - they seemed to be up to the task with 13 records Performence New and formal ones set by some of the world's most famous fasteners.
+The name of the Taiwanese memory maker G.Skill It has already become synonymous with extreme and unpredictable speeds, and the company did not really plan to embarrass the class even at the big Computex show on the home turf - they successfully met the task, it seems, with 13 new and official performance records set by some of the world famous speeders.

 New maximum results in various versions of the popular 3DMark test were achieved by K | NGP | N itself, based on 18's core processor Intel The Skylake-X section, EVGA motherboard, and G.Skill's Trident Z series DRAM memories, of course, a series of world-class highs and scores on tests like SuperPi, WPrime, and Geekbench have been broken thanks to an extreme-fledged Core i7-8700K processor and motherboard ASRock - and for dessert, a stunning record of fast-paced results for memories DDR4, With an effective frequency of 5,543MHz and 5,541MHz, were presented by two different speeds, basing on the best and most prestigious Trident Z series to offer as the starting point.